swist92/README-Generator-SW/newReadMe.md

   ## Questions

-  Any questions relating to this project may contact GitHub user No email GitHub Info swist92
+  Any questions relating to this project may contact GitHub user swist92.